‘Our modern society depends on correct mathematics’

 Marc Bezem and Bjørn Ian Dundas use computers to verify mathematical proofs.
 ‘We believe our research can change the methodology of mathematics’, Bezem says, as their year at CAS comes to an end.

 Alumni Spotlight: Inger Nordal about species and Arctic collaboration

 The UN's alarming report about how one million animal and plant species face extinction because of the way humans live forms the backdrop of this month's Alumni Spotlight.

-Former CAS group leader wins the Fridtjof Nansen Award for outstanding research
+Former CAS project leader awarded the Fridtjof Nansen Award for outstanding research

 Trygve Ulf Helgaker is awarded the prestigious price for his research excellence in theoretical chemistry.

 Alumni Spotlight: Berit Stensønes about her role model Karen Uhlenbeck